bbaresic/deep-clone-benchmarks/README.md

 Currently Prebid uses a very outdated version of `just-clone`.
 I wanted to update it, but decided to check for other and better alternatives that are faster and maybe use less memory.

+I used the latest versions of the libraries.

 ## Prerequisites

 - Node